MaineKuehn/usim/docs/source/api/usim.rst

 :py:class:`usim.Scope`
     An :term:`asynchronous context manager` which can concurrently run :term:`activities <activity>` until it is closed.
-    Forcefully closed if an exception occurs
-    in the hosting :term:`activity` or a child.
+    A scope is forcefully closed if an exception occurs in the hosting :term:`activity` or a child.

 :py:func:`usim.until`